SH1R3F/Nevermore-Academy-v2/README.md

 [x] Email verification\
 [x] Two factor authentication (without a package & without using the default fortify 2fa feature)\
 [x] Push notification to chosen types (mail, db, and sms)\
+[] Localization on both the backend and frontend statically and dynamically through a URL segment [] Provide API on a subdomain

 ---